top of page

 That place where your mind loops endlessly—thoughts racing, heart pounding, and clarity slipping away.
 And the most frustrating part?
 You know you’re overthinking, but you can’t seem to stop.

-As a registered counsellor and licensed NLP practitioner, one of the most empowering things I’ve learned—both personally and professionally—is this: you don’t have to fight your mind.
+As a registered counsellor and licensed NLP practitioner, one of the most empowering lessons I’ve learned is that you don’t have to fight your mind.
 You can train it.

-Below are five practical NLP-based techniques I use regularly with clients (and myself) when anxiety and overthinking start to take hold.
-These tools are simple, grounded, and incredibly effective when used with intention.
+Below are five practical NLP-based techniques I use regularly with clients (and myself) when anxiety and overthinking take hold.
+These tools are straightforward, grounded, and incredibly effective when used with intention.

 1. Swish Pattern: Reprogram the Loop